Gum Inflammation Causes: Five Common Reasons

 You Switched to a New Toothpaste

-Certain types of toothpaste, such as whitening toothpaste, contain abrasive compounds that can irritate delicate gum tissue.
+Certain types of toothpaste, such as whitening toothpaste, contain abrasive compounds that can irritate delicate gum tissue and lead to gum irritation.
 When heavily used, these types of toothpaste can actually prove more problematic than helpful.

 Brands designed to help brighten your smile should only be used temporarily, not on an everyday basis.
-If you find gum tissue to be more tender and swollen than usual, you should consider making the switch back to another type of toothpaste that’s a little easier on the gums.
+If you find gum tissue to be more tender and swollen than usual, or if you notice signs of gum irritation, you should consider making the switch back to another type of toothpaste that’s a little easier on the gums.